IBM-Watson/design-guide/CONTRIBUTING.md

 # Contributing to the IBM Watson Design Library

 The Watson Design Library contains the design and development guidelines and resources for creating cognitive experiences.
-It's built using Sass and available via Bower, so it's easy to include all or part of it within your own project.
+It's built using Sass and available via Bower, so it's easy to include all or part of it within a project.

 _**Heads Up!** We love open source, but the Watson Design Library is unlikely to add new guidelines or features that are not in-line with the work we're doing or won't be used at IBM Watson.
 Inclusion is at the discretion of the Watson Design team.
 We really love to share, though, so hopefully that means we're still friends :blue_heart:_